-The Congressional App Challenge is a yearly competition for middle and high school students.
+The Congressional App Challenge (CAC) is an annual competition for middle and high school students.
 Students are challenged to create and submit their original apps, encouraging them to learn to code and inspiring them to pursue careers in computer science.
-As U.S. Representatives we publicly recognize our winning teams and each winning app may be put on display in the U.S. Capitol Building for one year.
+As U.S. Representatives we publicly recognize our winning teams and each winning app may be displayed in the U.S. Capitol for one year.
 The first Congressional App Challenge launched in 2016.
-Since then, the CAC has inspired over 14,000 students across 48 states to program an app.
+Since then, the CAC has inspired more than 14,000 students across 48 states to program an app.

 Are there Prizes?